okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019/index.md

 #### Scope Naming Restriction

 OAuth Scopes are not allowed to start with the `okta.` prefix.
-See the Note under [Scope properties](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/AuthorizationServerScopes/) for more information. <!-- OKTA-212397 -->
+See the note under [Scope properties](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/AuthorizationServerScopes/) for more information. <!-- OKTA-212397 -->